Best HDR TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best HDR TVs you can buy in 2020.

 But it's not as simple as buying an HDR TV and sitting back and enjoying the quality boost.
 Oh no. Rather, there are competing formats of HDR, with different TV manufacturers backing different ones.
-That's right, we've another format war on our hands.
+That's right, we're in the midst of another format war.

 Dolby Vision is another format of HDR.
-It promises a subtler, improved image because its dynamic metadata is added to an HDR image on a frame-by-frame basis (whereas HDR10 adds it scene by scene).
-Though in reality, it depends on how well the film or disc implements the tech.
-LG, Panasonic, Sony and Philips TVs all employ Dolby Vision, though not all of their ranges do, so it's worth checking before you buy.
+It promises a subtler, improved image because its metadata is 'dynamic', in that it's added to an HDR image on a frame-by-frame basis (whereas HDR10 adds it scene by scene).
+In reality, results depends on how well the tech is implemented, but Dolby Vision is absolutely capable of producing better results than HDR10.
+LG, Panasonic, Sony and Philips TVs all employ Dolby Vision, though rarely on every model in their ranges, so it's worth checking before you buy.
 Both Netflix and Amazon Prime Video support both HDR10 and Dolby Vision.

 HDR10+ is a rival, dynamic metadata-based HDR format created by Samsung but also available to other manufacturers.
 Predictably, Samsung TVs feature HDR10+ but not Dolby Vision.
 New TVs from Philips and Panasonic, meanwhile, support both formats.
 Amazon also now carries a fair bit of content in HDR10+, although it doesn't flag it as such so it's hard to be sure that you're getting it.
 There's also now a handful of 4K Blu-rays encoded with HDR10+, including Bohemian Rhapsody.